 We'll see if they change their mind.

-Well, as you know, um, nearly all schools are left-leaning, and uh Oklahoma just came up with a uh sort of a stopgap way to address the fact that the teachers' unions and the schools are pretty much thoroughly left-leaning, and what they're gonna do is establish turning point USA chapters in all state high schools, according to the the Epoch Times.
+And Oklahoma just came up with a sort of a stopgap way to address the fact that the teachers' unions and the schools are pretty much thoroughly left-leaning.

 Joseph Lord is writing about this.

-So, what do you think of that idea?
+So what do you think of that idea?

-I mean, they don't have to force it too hard because people want to do it.
+So Oklahoma is going to force, I mean, they don't have to force it to our because people want to do it, turning points in every single state high school.

 I like that.